Yoga for Cognitive Impairment in Heart Failure

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-How is yoga treatment different for cognitive impairment in heart failure?
+What evidence suggests that yoga might be an effective treatment for cognitive impairment in heart failure?

 This trial is for patients with heart failure who also have mild cognitive impairment.
 It aims to explore if yoga can improve their cognitive function and overall quality of life.